<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 1. Look up the manager within Okta by using the Okta Find User card.

-1. Look up the login ID of the manager within Okta by using the Okta Find User card.
-This value will be used during the certification process in a later step.
+1. Look up the manager's login ID in Okta using the Okta Find User card.
+This value will be used in a later step during the certification process.

-Now drag the Find Users card to the ID or login field of the Read User card, as shown in the diagram below.
+3. Now drag the Find Users card to the ID or Login field of the Read User card, as shown in the diagram below.

-1. Use the time function cards within Okta workflows to set a date/time in the future when a campaign should be launched.
-The reason you need to do this is the API will not support creating a campaign in the past.
+1. Use the time function cards in Okta workflows to set a future date/time for when a campaign should be launched.
+This is needed as the API will not support creating a campaign in the past.

 1. The next step is to create the JSON to supply the API to create a campaign.
-You can do this in many ways, this example uses a Compose card to bring all the values together.
+This can be done in many ways; this example uses a Compose card to bring all the values together.

-Add the Add Function on the main screen, select the Compose card, and click the Save button.
-It will look like this diagram below.
+1. Add the Add Function on the main screen, select the Compose card, and click the Save button.
+It will look like the diagram below.

-Cut and paste an example from the Governance APIs or use the below example in the table and make any necessary updates.
+1. Cut and paste an example from the Governance APIs, or use the example below in the table and make any necessary updates.

 Campaign using group with user expression scope